furrer-lab/abn/README.md

 These are rather different, mathematically speaking, from the standard form of Bayesian network models (for binary or categorical data) presented in the academic literature, which typically use an analytically elegant but arguably interpretation-wise opaque contingency table parametrization.
 An additive Bayesian network model is simply a **multidimensional regression model**, e.g., directly analogous to generalized linear modeling but with all variables potentially dependent.

-An example can be found in the [American Journal of Epidemiology](https://academic.oup.com/aje/article-abstract/176/11/1051/178588), where this approach was used to investigate risk factors for child diarrhea.
+An example can be found in the [American Journal of Epidemiology](https://doi.org/10.1093/aje/kws183), where this approach was used to investigate risk factors for child diarrhea.
-A special issue of [Preventive Veterinary Medicine](http://www.sciencedirect.com/science/journal/01675877/110/1) on graphical modeling features several articles that use [abn](https://CRAN.R-project.org/package=abn) to fit epidemiological data.
+A special issue of **Preventive Veterinary Medicine** on graphical modeling features several articles that use [abn](https://CRAN.R-project.org/package=abn) to fit epidemiological data (e.g., [Ludwig et al., 2013](https://doi.org/10.1016/j.prevetmed.2013.02.005)).
-Introductions to this methodology can be found in [Emerging Themes in Epidemiology](https://link.springer.com/journal/12982) and in [Computers in Biology and Medicine](https://www.sciencedirect.com/science/article/pii/S0010482522005133) where it is compared to other approaches.
+Introductions to this methodology can be found in [Emerging Themes in Epidemiology](https://link.springer.com/journal/12982) and in [Computers in Biology and Medicine](https://doi.org/10.1016/j.compbiomed.2022.105740) where it is compared to other approaches.

 ## What is an additive Bayesian network?